mdxabu/Student-CRUD/README.md

 # Features
-- Create: Add new student records to the database, including details like name, age, gender, and contact information.
+- Create: Add new student records to the database, including name, age, gender, and contact information.
 - Read: View a list of all student records with relevant details.
 - Update: Edit existing student records to reflect any changes in their information.
 - Delete: Remove student records from the database when they are no longer needed.